Survival of SARS-CoV-2 on Environmental Surfaces

 - Chan and colleagues assessed the stability of SARS-CoV on smooth surfaces at different temperatures and RH.
 The virus was placed in individual wells of a 24-well plastic plate, dried, incubated under different conditions, and assessed for residual viral infectivity at different time points.
 Under conditions mimicking room temperature (22-25°C [71.6-77.0°F]) and RH of a typical air-conditioned room (40%–50%), SARS-CoV that was dried on plastic retained viability for up to 5 days, after which infectivity gradually declined over time .

 - Rabenau and colleagues examined the in vitro stability of different coronaviruses, including SARS-CoV.
 Infected cell culture supernatants were applied to a plastic surface (polystyrene petri dishes) and incubated at room temperature, either in a suspension or in a dried state.
 Residual infectious titers were assessed at different time points during a 9-day period.
 Infectious titers of all viruses tested declined over time.
-Results indicated that infectivity of SARS-CoV in a dried state persisted for 6 days, whereas it persisted for 9 days in the suspension .
+Results indicated that infectivity of SARS-CoV in a dried state persisted beyond 6 days (but less than 9 days), whereas it persisted for more than 9 days in the suspension .

 - In the article by Krame and colleagues (assessing the persistence of nosocomial pathogens), the authors suggest that most clinically relevant respiratory tract viruses can persist on inanimate surfaces for a few days and reported a duration of persistence of 72 to 96 hours in serum, diluted sputum, and feces for SARS-CoV .